 I LOVE waterfalls and initially thought I would need to head to the Blue Mountains to get a fix nearby.
 But then I found there are three in our backyard!
 We checked out Balaka Falls at Hunts Creek Reserve in Carlingford first and have been regularly visiting ever since.
 Then we went looking in Vineyard Creek Reserve but the tiny waterfall isn’t much to write home about, though we love the bushwalk.
 The last waterfall on my list was at Terrys Creek in Epping (thanks to this article by Weekend Notes).
-We finally visited it early 2018 and have been back at least five times since.
+We finally visited it in early 2018 and have been back close to 10 times since.

 I really wish we had visited sooner!
 But I struggled to find information on how suitable the walk is for little ones.
 And was worried about steep hills, considering the area.